yarnthen/yarnthencohosking/_posts/2018-04-27-Unity-Custom-shortcuts.md

 ---
 layout: post
-title: "Custom shortcuts for common tasks in Unity"
+title: "Unity Asset Package: Lazy Shortcuts - Custom shortcuts for common tasks in Unity"
 excerpt: Custom shortcuts for common tasks in Unity
 summary: This post teaches how to create a script to do common tasks in Unity editor easily
 categories: [How To]